We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 1. Woodbridge, East of England

 Woodbridge has a nautical history of making sails, ropes, and boats – for example, Sir Francis Drake’s fighting ships were built here.
-Today, wild swimming is popular in Woodbridge’s River Deben and many residents also enjoy a quiet stroll along its banks while admiring the classic, working Tide Mill (and perhaps even spotting the occasional seal!).
+Today, wild swimming is popular in Woodbridge’s River Deben, and many residents also enjoy a quiet stroll along its banks while admiring the classic, working Tide Mill (and perhaps spotting the occasional seal!).

 2. Richmond upon Thames, Greater London